AlirezaBabaeiuky/C-Programming/README.md

 break should always be used in for loop or switch. return 0; is a language keyword that exits the current function.
 If it's in main(), it also triggers a proper program shutdown, including calling destructors for local objects. exit(0); is a system call that forces immediate termination of the process from anywhere in the program, bypassing standard function exits and object cleanup
+A variable declared in a block has a lifetime throughout this block, but disappears upon block exit.